nrzaman/take-home-assessment-2025/README.md

 ```
 ./startApplication.sh
 ```
+- This will launch the application in your default browser at `localhost:3000`.
 4. If needed, Ctrl + C in the Terminal window to exit the application.

 Mobile was tested using `Google Chrome > Inspect > Toggle device toolbar`.
 A refresh may need to be done for changes to go into effect.